 - Update your Wireless Router - Sometimes all your Wi-Fi speed needs is a quick update.
 Make sure your wireless router has the latest updates to its firmware.
 Some routers have a built-in update process, but you also might need to access your router’s settings to manually start an update.

 - Optimize settings - Some routers have QoS settings that allow you to control which apps have prioritized access to Internet bandwidth.
 Let’s just say you always need to video call for meetings, you can deprioritize file downloads from the cloud so your calls can remain a priority.
 You can get to the downloading task later and you won’t ever drop a call.

 - Minimize Devices Connected - Try to minimize simultaneous wireless devices Internet connections.
 Multiple devices connected simultaneously to the Wi-Fi router will slow down Internet speeds for all devices.
 For example, if one device is streaming Netflix at the same time another device is downloading music files, the wireless Internet speeds for both devices will be slower.

 All of these tips are great ways to speed up your home wireless connection.
 If you follow these steps on how to speed up your home wireless network, your Wi-Fi will be up to your speed.

 If you found this to be helpful, make sure to subscribe to our blog for more content like this.
-Also, if you subscribe today you will be entered for a chance to win a Nest Thermostat!
+Also, if you subscribe today you will be entered for a chance to win a connected device!